trstringer/terraform-azure-linux-vm/README.md

 ```

 > :bulb: As you can see here, there are three required variables (and only three): `name_prefix` (what to prefix your Azure resources with), `hostname` (this will be the public DNS name, recommended to randomize it to prevent likeliness of collisions), and `ssh_public_key` (your public key).
 To see optional variables and their defaults, take a look at `vars.tf`

+## Output

+After you run this Terraform module, there will be two outputs: `admin_username` and `vm_fqdn`.
+These two pieces are what you need to then immediately ssh into your new Linux machine.